StudentiUniMi/overleaf-registration/container_to_container/README.md

 # No google

 I replaced the google captcha because of data privacy reasons...
 Just, kidding I wasn't able to make it run.
-Thus I replaced by a python solution.
+Thus I replaced it by a python solution.

 # How to use this version

 Set a secret key in tools/secret_key.json.
-Then build the docker image with make_image.sh.

-Set tools/allowed_domains.json
+Set tools/allowed_domains.json to your needs.

 Make sure that in tools/main.py is set correctly for your setup: